Maintaining the boat

 There are two electrical systems on board.
 One battery set is dedicated to starting the engine.
 The other provides lighting, supplies those crucial fans, and runs a car-type stereo — everything is 12V DC.
 Both battery sets are recharged by the engine.

-In hot weather you will want to run the engine at idle for a while before going to bed in order to fully charge the secondary power system and keep the fans running for most of the night.
+In hot weather you will want to run the engine at idle for a while in the evening before going to bed.
+That will fully charge the secondary power system and keep the fans running for most of the night.

 If you need 220V AC, there is a cable you can attach to shore power at a few of the tie-up points.
 However, 220V AC power is not generally available.
 For the most part you will only find it when you tie up at a marina.
 In one week along the Canal Latéral à la Loire we only stayed overnight once at a place where shore power was available.

-There are several pumps run from the secondary electrical system.
+Several pumps run off the secondary electrical system.
 Bilge pumps (don't worry, not needed very much) and pumps to pressurize the water supply tanks.

 The water supply works by pumping water from the main storage tank into a pressure tank.
 The pressure tank holds an air bladder that is compressed as water is pumped in.
 If that pump can't fill the pressure tank, you have no water supply.
 You can have a full main storage tank of water down along the keel, but it will just sit there and won't flow up into the sinks, toilets, and showers unless water can be pumped into the pressure tank.